heyxyz/hey/packages/README.md

 # Packages

-This folder contains all the shared packages that are used in the Lenster project.
+This folder contains all the shared packages that are used in the Hey project.

 - [ABIs](./abis/README.md) - Contract ABIs
 - [Bundlr](./bundlr/README.md) - Create bundles on Arweave